Feeding Your Newborn Baby: Expert Tips & Tricks

 - Let family do the housework, laundry and meals.

-What If My Baby is Formula-Fed?
+What if My Baby is Formula-Fed?

 Continue to use the formula your baby started in the hospital.
 If you started with nursing and are transitioning to formula, or if you believe your baby needs a different formula, discuss these questions with your provider.
 They can help you make an informed decision about which formula to use.
 Most babies take one to two ounces by the time of discharge and increase to two to three ounces per feeding by the two-week check-up.